 Character: Behaviour #1: Talk Straight Behaviour #2: Demonstrate Respect Behaviour #3: Create Transparency Behaviour #4: Right Wrongs Behaviour #5: Show Loyalty

-Competence: Behaviour #6: Deliver Results Behaviour #7: Get Better Behaviour #8: Confront Reality Behaviour #9: Clarify Expectations Behaviour #10: Practice Accountability Behaviour #11: Listen First Behaviour #12: Keep Commitments Behaviour #13: Extent Trust
+Competence: Behaviour #6: Deliver Results Behaviour #7: Get Better Behaviour #8: Confront Reality Behaviour #9: Clarify Expectations Behaviour #10: Practice Accountability Behaviour #11: Listen First Behaviour #12: Keep Commitments Behaviour #13: Extend Trust

 There's a lot more to this book than the summary here will do justice.
-Overall, it's a unique business book that every leader should have access to.
+Overall, it's a unique business book that every leader should have on their bookshelf.
 By the time you're through, undoubtably there will be one quote left ringing in your ears:

 "As you go to work, your top responsibility should be to build trust." — Robert Eckert, CEO, Mattel

 "You can't have success without trust.
 The word trust embodies almost everything you can strive for that will help you to succeed.
 You tell me any human relationship that works without trust, whether it is a marriage or a friendship or a social interaction; in the long run, the same thing is true about business, especially businesses that deal with the public." — Jim Burke, Former Chairman and CEO, Johnson & Johnson